thunder-app/lemmy_api_client/README.md

 ```

 ### Adding Fields
-When a field or attribute is introduced in an upcoming version of Lemmy, keep that attribute **optional** regardless of what the Lemmy API version denotes.
+When a field or attribute is introduced in an upcoming version of Lemmy, keep that attribute **optional** regardless of what the Lemmy API version denotes, and denote whether the field is optional/required.
 This is to ensure compatibility with the current and upcoming version of Lemmy.
 Furthermore, add a comment to denote which version introduces that field.

 This example shows addition for the `follow` field:
 ```dart